vishalsharbidar/COVID-19-Data-Science/README.md

 The final result will be a dynamic dashboard - which can be updated by one click - of COVID-19 data with filtered and calculated data sets like the current Doubling Rate of confirmed cases

-Techniques used are REST Services, Python Pandas, scikit-learn, Facebook Prophet, Plotly, Dash, + bonus section Tableau
+Techniques used are manual data gathering, Python Pandas, scikit-learn, Facebook Prophet, Plotly, Dash

 For this, I have followed an industry-standard process (CRISP-DM) by focusing on the iterative nature of agile development